Newville PLC

 In recent years, arbitration clauses in contracts have flourished.
 If you have a cell phone provider, have ever ordered anything from Amazon, or have opened a credit card, it is likely you have agreed to submit any issues arising out of the transaction to arbitration.
 These agreements also usually provide that any decision made in arbitration will be “binding,” meaning final.
 Thus, these agreements require you to arbitrate your disputes with the cell phone provider, internet servicer, or bank and, under these provisions, you may not sue in a court of law.

-Arbitration has its benefits – it is usually a faster process than filing a lawsuit and usually much cheaper as well.
+Arbitration has its benefits.
+For example, it is usually a faster process than filing a lawsuit and it can sometimes be less expensive.

-Courts are largely unable to review arbitrators’ decisions, and not just in cases where the consumer has purchased a product and that product was a defective, or in cases where banks are taking too many fees out of a consumer’s bank account.
-Arbitration agreements extend to the resolution of even more serious disputes—such as unlawful discrimination and wrongful death.
+Courts are largely unable to review arbitrators’ decisions.
+That's happened in cases where a consumer has purchased a defective product and in other cases where banks took too many fees out of a consumer’s bank account.
+And, arbitration agreements can extend to even more serious disputes—such as unlawful discrimination and wrongful death.
 Jessica Silver-Greenberg and Robert Gebeloff, Beware the Fine Print: Part I, II, and III, New York Times.

 A recent series in the New York Times addresses the rise of arbitration clauses in contracts and includes anecdotes as examples of just how powerful arbitration clauses can be.
 One example told the story of a young man criminally charged with a drug crime that agreed to participate in a private rehabilitation program rather than go to jail.
 The court ordered the young man to the rehabilitation center as part of his plea agreement.
 In order to receive treatment in the rehabilitation center, however, the young man had to agree to submit all of his issues with the center to arbitration.
 However, the arbitration forum that the rehabilitation center chose was Peacemaker Ministries, a private company that hosts arbitrations according to the laws, not of the United States, but of the “Holy Scripture”—i.e. according to Biblical law.